Home E Destinations E Europe E Germany E Munich E Sophie Scholl Memorial: tribute to White Rose student resistance

 Unfortunately, the Munich visitors website only has information in German, but try an online translation tool to give you the gist.

 The city office has however put together a so-called National Socialism historical “trail” that will help you navigate the city, visiting various 3rd Reich sites and memorials, including this Sophie Scholl memorial.
-Find information, maps and an audio version online by clicking here.
+Find information, maps and an audio version.

 Want more?
 Memory Loops is an engrossing, award-winning art project and virtual memorial with175 English audio tracks (300 in German) with voices and music recalling historical events during the NS regime between 1933 and 1945.